 Without a doubt, the price can be a major deciding factor when choosing any VPN.
 When we compare VPN pricings, we classify VPNs into particular categories like cheap, affordable, and expensive.

 In the same way, we also segregate VPNs into different categories based on money-back guarantee, free trials, freemium version, and payment methods to recommend the right VPN service as per your budget.
+Basically, we make sure to help you pick the cheapest VPN according to your budget.
 Here’s what we add in our spreadsheet in the pricing section of our review process:

 But again, if you don’t want to go through our spreadsheet, you can use our custom tool mentioned above to find a VPN according to your budget.
 You can also enter specific features and our tool will intelligently pick the best VPN as per your requirements.